aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-pcl/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export XPS to PCL" h2="Render XPS to PCL within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XPS to PCL?</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is a popular choice for businesses and individuals due to its ability to preserve the original formatting of documents, as well as its compatibility with a wide range of devices and operating systems.
+However, the Portable Control Language (PCL) is a more efficient file format for printing documents.
+PCL files are smaller in size and can be printed faster than PDF files.
+Therefore, it is often necessary to convert XPS files to PCL in order to take advantage of the benefits of PCL.

+<h2>How Aspose.Total Helps for XPS to PCL Conversion?</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert XPS to PCL in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert XPS file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to PCL.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert XPS to PCL in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert XPS file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to PCL.
+Aspose.Total for C++ is a powerful and reliable solution for XPS to PCL conversion, as it provides a comprehensive set of APIs that are easy to use and highly efficient.
+Furthermore, Aspose.Total for C++ is compatible with a wide range of operating systems, including Windows, Linux, and Mac OS X.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}